 CALL FOR APPLICATIONS

 Please, be kindly informed that the call for applications is once per year and each time oriented towards one of the CBSS priority areas.
-The deadline to submit an applications and the priority area for the year 2017 will be published shortly.
+The priority area for the year 2017 is “Sustainable development for a prosperous Baltic Sea Region”.
+The call is open from 15 February to 15 April 2017.

 Please download the PSF application form here.